 Plots for Response Criterion in the Second Test

+Effect of Feedback on d’

+We ran a one-way ANOVA to examine the effect of experimental manipulation on sensitivity d’ as exploratory analyses.
+Results showed that there was a small but significant effect, F (2, 619) = 3.15, p = .043, η2 = .01, 95% [.00, .03].
+Sensitivity was lower in the feedback-omission condition, compared to the control and the feedback-commission condition (see Table 2), but the pairwise differences did not reach statistical significance (ps > .070).
+Thirty-five participants (5.7%) had negative d’ in the second test.
+Exploratory analyses showed that the results after excluding their data were very similar to the results without exclusion.

 Effect of Feedback on Belief-Recollection Association

 In Zhang et al. (2024), the association between recollection and belief ratings were moderated by memory distrust levels with the association being weaker among people who distrust their memory more.
 We, therefore, explored if the experimental manipulation had a similar effect with a linear mixed model (LMM).
 The model included belief ratings as the dependent variable, recollection ratings, experimental conditions, and their interaction as fixed effects, and random intercepts for stimuli as well as participants.
 Both belief and recollection ratings were standardized.
 Results are presented in Table 3.
 We noticed that compared to the control condition, the feedback-commission condition had a lower intercept by -0.06 and feedback-omission condition had a higher intercept by 0.01. which was not statistically significant.
 We also found that the interaction terms were significant: the association was the strongest in the feedback-commission condition, followed by the control condition, and then the feedback-omission condition.
 The stronger association in the feedback commission compared to the control condition seems to be driven by the lower intercept.
 On the other hand, the weaker association in the omission condition, in the absence of a higher intercept, seems to be consistent with the previous finding in Zhang et al. (2024), indicating a weaker correspondence between these two metamemory judgments.
 A second model with recognition as the dependent variable showed that the predictive power of recollection ratings on recognition (i.e., old judgment) was smaller in the two feedback conditions compared to the control condition, as indexed by the negative interaction terms.